-- [17-06] David wanted to build a temple where all the Israelites could worship God and offer him sacrifices. - [18-02] In Jerusalem, Solomon built the Temple for which his father David had planned and gathered materials.
-Instead of at the Tent of Meeting, people now worshiped God and offered sacrifices to him at the Temple.
-God came and was present in the Temple, and he lived there with his people. - [20-07] They (Babylonians) captured the city of Jerusalem, destroyed the Temple, and took away all the treasures.
+- 17:06 David wanted to build a temple where all the Israelites could worship God and offer him sacrifices. - 18:02 In Jerusalem, Solomon built the Temple for which his father David had planned and gathered materials.
+Instead of at the Tent of Meeting, people now worshiped God and offered translationWords temple sacrifices to him at the Temple.
+God came and was present in the Temple, and he lived there with his people.